IBM-Bluemix-Docs/visual-recognition/faqs-vr-usage.md

 {:shortdesc: .shortdesc}
 {:external: target="_blank" .external}
 {:faq: data-hd-content-type='faq'}
+{:deprecated: .deprecated}

 ---

 # FAQs for {{site.data.keyword.visualrecognitionshort}}
 {: #vr-use-faqs}

 {{site.data.keyword.visualrecognitionfull}} is discontinued.
 Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can't create instances.
-Any instance that is provisioned on 1 December 2021 will be deleted.
+Any instance that exists on 1 December 2021 will be deleted.
 {: deprecated}

 FAQs for {{site.data.keyword.visualrecognitionshort}} might include questions about custom models, images, or deleting data.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).